-The original 1960s cover illustration has since been updated, but the new style doesn’t impress me much.
+The original 1960s cover illustration has since been updated, but Jenny Williams’ new style doesn’t impress me as much.

-The illustrations remind me of Judith Kerr’s very much, with even more of a late 60s, early 70s style, which incorporates folk art, and prefers side-on views rather than a fully three dimensional look.
+The illustrations of the first version of A Lion In The meadow remind me of Judith Kerr’s very much, with even more of a late 60s, early 70s style, which incorporates folk art, and prefers side-on views rather than a fully three dimensional look.
 There are even shades of The Tiger Who Came To Tea in this story.
 Kerr’s book came out a year earlier than A Lion In The Meadow, which indicates publishers in England were very interested in large cats involved in imaginary childhood games at that point in publishing history.

 Sadly, the 1969 film adaptation of this book has been lost.